-Due to the corona virus health emergency, we are suspending operation of the neurofeedback program.
-We expect to resume our program once the crisis is ended.
+Due to the corona virus health emergency, we suspended operation of our neurofeedback program.
+Since that time, we have decided to permanently close our program.
 Thanks for your interest.

 What is neurofeedback?